ackirby88/CS107/lecture5/introduction-cpp-1.md

 We will learn more about `#include` and the C prepocessor shortly.

 ---

----
-## C Preprocessor
+## C Preprocessor (cpp)
 The C preprocessor is a *macro processor* which allows you to define macros (abbreviations).
 It is used **automatically** by the C compiler to transform your program before actual compilation.

 The C preprocessor can perform multiple functions:
-- Include header files
+- Include header files - files of declarations that can be substituted into your program
-- Define macro expansions
+- Define macro expansions - abbreviations that are expanded with their definition in line
-- Conditional compilation
+- Conditional compilation - include or exclude specific definitions using conditionals
+- Line control - inform the compiler of where source lines originated from when a program to used to combine or rearrange source files into an intermediate file which is then compiled

 ### `#include`: